 As a general rule, a foundation is set up as a nonprofit organization which develops services for a charitable purpose.
 In Italy, charity is not specifically defined by the local legislation, but the term is partly defined under the ONLUS concept, which refers to a non-profit organization for social purposes.

-- which stipulates the legal framework for the taxation system applicable to corporate tax in the case of non-profit organizations
+Regulations concerning the activity of a foundation in Italy are given by the provisions of the Italian Civil Code, the Legislative Decree No. 460 (ONLUS Decree), the VAT Decree, Article 6 of the Decree No. 601 - which stipulates the legal framework for the taxation system applicable to corporate tax in the case of non-profit organizations.

-, due to the fact that it was proposed in 2017 and the European Commission still needs to provide its authorization on the matter.
+However, it is important to know that the legislation – Code of the Third Sector (Legislative Decree No. 117 of 3 July 2017), has not yet become applicable in Italy, due to the fact that it was proposed in 2017 and the European Commission still needs to provide its authorization on the matter.

 What are the characteristics of the Italian foundation?